tomzorz/shoreparty.org/posts/who-needs-a-sensibo-anyway.md

 ![Cleaned up IR recording](/img/wnasa/11.png)

-Time for step three, making sense of the pulses.
+Time for step two, making sense of the pulses.
 In the text file we can already see that we deal with 140 signals per command, and that this is definitely *not* standard NEC Protocol, as we have a long pause in the middle and at the end.
 Thankfully "not standard" doesn't mean "completely different", so I jumped into Visual Studio and whipped up PulseWrangler: a simple c# command line tool that'd help me make sense of the timings.
 In the NEC IR protocol we have 3 different signal pairs to make sense of:

 - 9000µs long pulse followed up by 4500µs pause: this indicates the beginning of a signal block,
 - ~600µs long pulse followed up by ~600µs pause: this indicates a binary zero signal,